kartar67/SalesforceToSql/README.md

 # SalesforceToSql
 **Data Transfer From Salesforce to MS SQL Server**

-This is a simple tool that copied data from Salesforce to MS SQL Server.
+This is a simple tool that copies data from Salesforce to MS SQL Server.
 This handles the below:-
 1. Python - Automatic schema creation for Salesforce Table on SQL Server.
-2. Python - Dump Salesforce tables to CSV's using Bulk API 2.0
+2. Python - Dump Salesforce tables to CSV's using Bulk API 2.0.
-3. Powershell - Import CSV's using dbatools.io to SQL Server
+3. Powershell - Import CSV's using dbatools.io to SQL Server.

 **Requirements**
-1. Install dbatools.io with the Powershell command Install-Module dbatools
+1. Install dbatools.io with the Powershell command Install-Module dbatools.
 2. Install ODBC Driver 17 For SQL Server.
 If you have 18 or a latest one then the Python code would need to be changed for this version.
-3. Install requirements.txt for Python using the command pip install -r requirements.txt
+3. Install requirements.txt for Python using the command pip install -r requirements.txt.

 **Getting Started**
 1. Modify Configurable Parameters, SQL Server connection details and Salesforce credentials in the python code and run to dump CSV's of data for the tables that are mentioned.